Division of Barker

-The Division of Barker is an Australian Electoral Division in the south-east of South Australia.
+The Division of Barker is an Australian electoral division in the south-east of South Australia.
 The division was established on 2 October 1903, when South Australia's original single multi-member division was split into seven single-member divisions.
-It is named for Collet Barker, an early explorer of the region at the mouth of the Murray River.
-The 63,886 km² seat currently stretches from Morgan in the north to Port MacDonnell in the south, taking in the Murray Mallee, the Riverland, the Murraylands and most of the Barossa Valley, and includes the towns of Barmera, Berri, Bordertown, Coonawarra, Keith, Kingston SE, Loxton, Lucindale, Mannum, Millicent, Mount Gambier, Murray Bridge, Naracoorte, Penola, Renmark, Robe, Tailem Bend, Waikerie, and parts of Nuriootpa and Tanunda.
+It is named for Captain Collet Barker, a British military officer and early explorer, prior to the British Settlement of South Australia, of the southern Mount Lofty Ranges, Fleurieu Peninsula and the region at the mouth of the Murray River near the Coorong where he died in 1831 whilst on active duty after successfully solo swimming the channel of water and went compass in hand over a sandhill.